TomHorsfall/n1ghtfall-tips/Active Directory Attacks/AD Terms/README.md

 Several things happen at this stage that make my head hurt.
 It's a lot to remember:

-a.
-The session key is extracted from the TGT and used to decrypt the username and timestamp of the request.
+- The session key is extracted from the TGT and used to decrypt the username and timestamp of the request.
 This allows the system to:
     - Check the timestamp and verify this is not a replay attack
     - Verify that the username from the TGT is the same as the username from the TGS_REQ
     - The client IP address needs to coincide with the TGT IP Address

 ### D. TGS_REP Stage: If all of the above is successful then you get a Ticket Granting Server Reply